cc-skuehn/Optimization/README.md

 - Run Gradient_Descent_test.R
 - In case the algorithm reaches max_iterations before converging increase this value (in grad_descent.R)

 When you feel ready for the Rosenbrock function f_4 then choose fixed_stepsize = 1e-7 first, in higher dimensions you have to take even smaller values.
-Don't forget to increase max_interations - and have a good book at hand for the waiting time ;-)
+Don't forget to increase max_iterations - and have a good book at hand for the waiting time ;-)

 #### grad_descent_minimal.R